 - 1. Organize the images in time order.
 Look for differences and trends in the coded images over time.
-This is an example of temporal data. - Look at your health score for the same image.
+This is an example of temporal data. - 2.
+Look at your health score for the same image.
 How does your health score compare to your coded image? - 3.
 Share your group's coded images with the class. - 4.
-Tape your image to the board and write the health score next to each image. - 5.
+Tape your image to the board and write the health score next to each image.
+Have students tape their transparences to the board in order and categorize them by location.
+This should give a good picture of the progression of the corals over time and which locations were most affected.
+You could even spread this across the room and have the students do a gallery walk looking at the different locations over time.
+You want students to look at data and see the trends from 2011 to 2015 on individual coral colonies - 5.
 Compare your images to groups who coded the same images and groups who coded images from different locations.
-This is an example of spatial data. - 6.
+This is an example of spatial data.
+You also want them to compare their coding with other groups and discuss the process) - 6.
 Record information about your coral colony and other groups' coral colonies in table provided on Student Sheet #7: Data Visualization Questions. - 7.
 Think about the differences in information provided by the health score and the color coding diagram and answer the questions on Student Sheet #7: Data Visualization Questions.

-- Are there trends in data in your color-coding from 2011-2015?
+- 1. Are there trends in data in your color-coding from 2011-2015?
 Are the trends similar or different from different sites?
-What inferences can you make about the health of the coral over time? - 2.
+What inferences can you make about the health of the coral over time?
+There should be trends at least between 2013 and 2015 (some recovery is occurring.
+The corals might actually get worse between 2011 and 2013 - 2.
 Were these trends similar to your health scores?
-If not, why do you think there are differences - 3.
+If not, why do you think there are differences The differences may be due to the fact that with the health scores -you looked at the whole coral not the individual components.
+Also the coral's environment might have been a factor, while this method just looks at the coral structure - 3.
 What evidence does the color coding method provide you as a researcher?
+Answers may vary - percentage of damaged coral, where regrowth is occurring, where there is a hydroid infestions, factors that affect regrowth.